 Family: Urticaceae

 Māmaki is a valuable native shrub.
 This species is both variable and beautiful.
-Leaf size, stem diameter, color, leaf texture, vein color, and leaf color can differ between plants.
-Leaves tend to be darker green topside, white to gray underneath, and have serrated margins.
+Leaf size, texture, color, and venation color can differ between varieties.
+Leaves tend to be darker green on top, white to gray underneath, and have serrated margins.
 Fruits are small white and almost gelatinous with a subtly sweet flavor.
 Both female and male flowers are insignificant and form along leaf axils.
 Following female flowers, white berries are born in pairs off the stem.
 Inside are tiny black seeds.
 There are hundreds of seeds per plant, maybe even thousands.
 Although a member of the nettle family (Urticaceae), māmaki does not produce stinging hairs.
-Common to other Hawaiʻi native species, māmaki lost its defenses during the long process of evolution in isolation.
+Common to other Hawaiian plants, māmaki lost its defenses during the long process of evolution in isolation away from herbivores.

 Habitat & Uses

 Māmaki is endemic to all of the main Hawaiian islands and can be found from sea level to over 6100 feet.
-Typically, these shrubs will grow in mesic valleys and mesic-wet forests.
-They are an essential understory shrub and thrive under the shade of trees.
+Typically, these shrubs will grow in mesic valleys and wet forests.
+They are an essential understory shrub, thriving under the shade of trees.
 The red-veined varieties can survive full sun in open lowland landscapes.
-Māmaki is especially prized for attracting two endemic butterflies (the Kamehameha butterfly and the Koa butterfly) and non-native butterflies.
-Their caterpillars will feed on the leaves, while butterflies will enjoy nectar from surrounding plants.
+Māmaki is a beloved host to endemic butterflies (Kamehameha butterfly, koa butterfly, and Udea stellata moth) and non-native butterflies alike.
+Their caterpillars will feed on the leaves, while adult butterflies will enjoy nectar from surrounding plants.

 Landscaping & Cultivation